cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 Only Achmed, the bartender, was just behind the counter preparing a milkshake.
 Achmed was in his mid-twenties, with fluffy black hair and always an inconspicuous smile on his lips.

-With some elegant steps he approached Marlene with the milkshake and placed it in front of her on the table.
+With some elegant steps, he approached Marlene with the milkshake and placed it in front of her on the table.
-In the meantime she had sunk back into her laptop and didn't seem to notice it.
+In the meantime, she had sunk back into her laptop and didn't seem to notice it.
-He looked at her for a while and then sat next to her, whereupon she turned to him in surprise.
+He looked at her for a while and then sat next to her, at which point she turned to him in surprise.
 He smiled warmly.

 Achmed: "Achmed!"
 He reached out his hand to her.